BreakZero/build-logic/README.md

 In fact, when we are in different project, we will use different libraries.<br>
 For example, in native Android project, Hilt is better than Koin for DI, but in KMP project, Koin will be better.<br>
-So plan to support multi type of `version catalog file` as several files.
+So plan to support multi type of `version catalog file` as several files.<br>
-To using the one you need.
+Clean plugins

 ## Refer
 [nowinandroid](https://github.com/android/nowinandroid)